NHS-NSS-transforming-publications/RMD-tips/README.md

 Sometimes you would like to set up a folder structure in an R project for your RMarkdown report, so that files are well organised in their relevant folders.
 Here is an example of a folder structure:
 * data (store any data files you want to import for the RMarkdown report, except those you want to publish on the ISD website)
 * output (store the report produced by RMarkdown scripts.
 You can create subfolders under it)
-  * datafile (store the data files such as Excel tables you want to publish on ISD website)
+  * datafile (store the data files such as Excel tables you want to publish on the ISD website)
   * report (store the publication report produced by RMarkdown and any images of charts embedded into the report)
   * summary (store the publication summary produced by RMarkdown and any images of charts embedded into the summary)
 * rmarkdown (store the RMarkdown scripts and style template)